The Amazing Race Philippines: DryedMangoez Edition Rules and Regulations

 The Express Pass was made available later in the Race in Seasons 1 and 8 and could be used in the current or next Leg only.
 Express Passes obtained earlier in the Race could be used until a pre-determined Leg.
 Two Express Passes were available in Seasons 3, 4 and 5.

 The Fast Forward allows teams to skip all tasks and head directly to the Pit Stop.
 In Seasons 5 and 6, the Fast Forward was won via completing an extra task.
 After a hiatus, the Fast Forward Note was introduced in Season 15.
 Unlike the original iteration, teams were now given a Samsung Galaxy Note which they would use at any time during the Race to request the Pit Stop clue via multimedia text message.
 (It was known as the Fast Forward Fold in Season 18 as the device given to teams was the Samsung Galaxy Fold.)
-In Seasons 15-17 and 19, the Fast Forward Note was won at the Starting Line Task.
-In Season 18, it was won at the Pit Stop based on conditions regarding the Double Road Block.
+In Seasons 15-17, 19 and 21, the Fast Forward Note was won at the Starting Line Task.
+In Seasons 18 and 20, it was won at the Pit Stop based on conditions regarding the Double Road Block and a Roundabout, respectively.

 The Rewind debuted in Season 5 and was a power that allowed teams to force another team to perform the task immediately prior to the Rewind a second time.
 The Rewind was always placed at the end of a Route Marker.
 In Season 15, the Rewind became the penalty for the last place team at the midpoint of a SuperLeg and has not appeared in-Leg since then.
 In Season 21, the Automatic Rewind was added as one of the Non-Elimination Penalty Envelope options.